 At very beginning, you need to ensure the right WordPress platform you are using, because there are two WordPress platforms outside.
 WordPress.org is recommended for it is self-hosted, providing you with complete access to all tools as well as features you need

 Of course, using WordPress.org as your website building platform, you also need a domain name, SSL certificate and a WordPress hosting plan.
 Bluehost is a good option to register a domain name and it offers cheap web hosting starting at $2.95/mo with 64% off discount, which is specially optimized for WordPress.
-Here you can see our guide to start a new blog to check the steps with WordPress.
+Here you can see Launch WordPress Site in 5 Minutes to check the steps with WordPress.
 You could check out all Bluehost deals from here.